Should I invest in SSPN-i (previously known as SSPN1M) for my child’s higher education? What are the returns, pros, and cons?

 - Matching RM500 savings for RM500 invested in for children aged 7-12 (withdrawable only after age 18)

-- Parent/guardian tax relief of up to RM6,000 per annum ONLY for parent/guardian of qualified child beneficiary.
+- Parent/guardian tax relief of up to RM6,000 (RM8,000 for SSPN-i) per annum ONLY for parent/guardian of qualified child beneficiary.

-Note: If both parents filing joint tax relief, total combined is RM6,000 only.
+Note: If both parents filing joint tax relief, total is for combined limit only.

 - Free takaful insurance with minimum deposit RM1,000.